conduktor/conduktor-docs/docs/gateway/how-to/configuring-failover.md

 #### Configuring through a cluster-config file

-Specify your primary and secondary cluster configurations - note that the API keys differ in the Confluent Cloud example below:
+Specify your primary and secondary cluster configurations, along with a `gateway.roles` entry to mark the failover cluster - note that the API keys differ in the Confluent Cloud example below:

 ```yaml
 config: